zotochev/bot-environment/README.md

             - [Self registration](https://microservices.io/patterns/self-registration.html)
         - [x] split nginx config on common part and part for one bot
         - [x] send http request to nginx container

+- [x] setup docker compose environment
+    - [x] to support any number of bots
+        - support any number of bots will be achived by creating bot interface
+    - secrets folder

+- [ ] create `bot interface`
+    - [x] define common info for all bots
+        - [x] database credentials and type
+    - [x] env vars
+        - [x] define required env variables
+            - TELEGRAM_TOKEN="<token>"
+        - env variables should be set in .env file `bot/secrets/.env`
+            - should have `bot/secrets/.env.sample` file

     - [ ] config
         - [ ] config compatible for admin interface